 natural and reclaimed materials on the interior and exterior

-To start, the exterior showcases Chicago’s characteristic reclaimed brick, fired 100 years ago and repurposed from the original building.
+To start, the exterior showcases characteristic reclaimed brick, fired 100 years ago and repurposed from the original building.
 The house expresses texture and a range of color, as well as interesting use of vertical and horizontal orientations.
 Around the side, harvested poplar bark from Spruce Pine, North Carolina (Barkhouse.com) went into the making of the shakes.
 Because of lichen and other natural growth on the trees, each shake also showcases a progression of textures and colors.
 When exposed to rain, the appearance alters.
 This is a special effect brought to the home by a living, natural material.

-Natural and reclaimed materials on the interior and exterior offer a ‘distressed’ style, also out-of-the-ordinary for a modern home.
+Why not try this out?
+A natural and reclaimed materials on the interior and exterior offer a ‘distressed’ style, also out-of-the-ordinary for a modern home.
 Yet we introduced other, more refined materials for a uniform appearance.

 While the clients and their neighbors notice these aesthetics, the roof’s details remain unseen.
 Most of the roof is flat with some angling at the standing metal seams which was designed by the diyroofs.com professionals.
 The entire exterior showcases interesting contrasts – lots of linear patterns among the brick, metal and even the shakes.